 Fast-fold has been available for several years now on Natural8, but was limited to Rush & Cash pools for cash game players.

-This will now change with Battle Royale, as the first stage will feature six-handed MTT action with a maximum of 100 entries.
+This will now change with Battle Royale, as the first stage will feature 5-handed MTT action with a 30 entries.
 The clock will be running, with an allowance of 15 minutes for the first stage to conclude.

 Bounties of players who fail to make the cut (without being knocked out by another player) will be added to the remaining prize pool.

 With 15 players remaining, five shootout tables will be drawn at random and the chip stacks of the first stage will be carried over.